aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 Use a vertex label to indicate the entity type or the role that the vertex plays in your dataset. _People, users, customers, products, jobs, policies_: in the singular, _person, user, customer, product, job_ and _policy_ – all good candidate vertex labels.

-Avoid attaching a large number of labels to each vertex.
+Try to limit ach vertex to having just one label.
 Entities can sometimes play multiple roles in your dataset: if that's the case, it's fine to attach multiple labels to a vertex.
-But try to avoid using labels as flags or enumerated tags that group entities of a particular type.
+But avoid using labels as flags or enumerated tags that group entities of a particular type.
 Better to use a property to perform this partitioning.
 For example, if you wanted to version vertices in your graph, it would be best to do this by attaching a `version` property containing a numeric property value to each vertex, rather than labelling each vertex `v1`, `v2`, `v3`, etc.

 ### Vertex properties